oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 MFA - As per your company security policy, you must enforce MFA.

 **Your choices:**
-**Option A** (Recommended) - ​Azure Active Directory - most of the infrastructure for this is already in place for you, and it already meets all your requirements.
+**Option A** (Recommended) - Azure Active Directory - most of the infrastructure for this is already in place for you, and it already meets all your requirements.
 We would just need to wire up your application to it.
 **Option B** - Active Directory - while your users are already in AD, it doesn't give you MFA or access outside your network.
 **Option C** - Okta - this is an expensive option which, for this scenario, doesn't provide any advantages over Azure AD.
- ​
 **Good Example: The chosen solution meets the requirements without adding unnecessary additional costs**